Azure/aks-engine/docs/topics/sgx.md

         tee: sgx
 ```

-Confirm that the DaemonSet pods are running on each IntelSGX enabled node as follows:
+Confirm that the DaemonSet pods are running on each Intel SGX enabled node as follows:

 ```bash
 $ kubectl get pods -n kube-system -l app=sgx-device-plugin